Dillard's / 4925 Westheimer Road

 Goodwill Select Store / 6135 Westheimer Road

 Kids 'R' Us, a childrens' clothing spin-off of Toys 'R' Us opened here in early 1992 after the main store (they may or may not have had an interior connection to each other).
-The store was in business into 1998 and became OfficeMax in 2004 (it may have been something else in between), which closed in 2015.
+The store was in business into 1998 and became OfficeMax in 2004, which closed in 2015.
 A Goodwill Select store opened not too long after.

 Hobby Lobby / 6145 Westheimer Road

 HCAD says this former Toys 'R' Us store was built in 1991.
-Even before Toys 'R' Us closed for good in June 2018 (as we know it, not the mall stores these days) the Westheimer store had some bad reviews about being messy, understocked, and understaffed.
+Even before Toys 'R' Us closed for good in June 2018 as we know it, the Westheimer store had some bad reviews about being messy, understocked, and understaffed.
 In its last days as well, the company introduced a "Babies R Us" department into the store.
 A Hobby Lobby replaced the vacant store in mid-2020.